-THURSDAY NIGHT New York Giants (0-5) at Chicago (3-2) : What happens when an ailing offensive line faces an ailing defensive line?
-That's what we've got Thursday night in a game in which the Bears are down to their fourth and fifth defensive tackles and the Giants' offensive line looks more like the "Little Giants" than the unit that protected Eli Manning the past nine years.
+THURSDAY NIGHT New York Giants at Chicago : What happens when an ailing offensive line faces an ailing defensive line?
+That's what we've got Thursday night in a game where the Bears are down to their fourth and fifth defensive tackles and the Giants' offensive line looks more like the "Little Giants" than the unit that protected Eli Manning the past nine years.
 Cutler to Marshall.
 Cutler to Jeffery.
 And Cutler to Eli's old battery mate, Martellus Bennett.
 Give me Chicago.

 The pick : Bears 27, Giants 23

 SUNDAY, 1 P.M.
-ET Cincinnati (3-2) at Buffalo (2-3) : The Thad Lewis Era!
+ET Cincinnati at Buffalo : The Thad Lewis Era!
 Oh.
-Let's lose the exclamation mark there.
+Let's lose the exclamation mark, there.
 The Thad Lewis Era.
 Home or away, the Bengals defense won't lose to Thad Lewis.